Climate and Average Weather Year Round in Kelowna Canada

 The average daily incident shortwave solar energy experiences extreme seasonal variation over the course of the year.

 The brighter period of the year lasts for 3.4 months, from May 9 to August 21, with an average daily incident shortwave energy per square meter above 5.9 kWh.
-The brightest day of the year is July 16, with an average of 7.2 kWh.
+The brightest month of the year in Kelowna is July, with an average of 7.1 kWh.

 The darker period of the year lasts for 3.7 months, from October 24 to February 15, with an average daily incident shortwave energy per square meter below 2.2 kWh.
-The darkest day of the year is December 23, with an average of 1.0 kWh.
+The darkest month of the year in Kelowna is December, with an average of 1.0 kWh.